Right to food: Non-legally binding instruments

 There are several non-legally binding international human rights instruments relevant to the right to food.
 They include recommendations, guidelines, resolutions or declarations.
 The most detailed is the 2004 Right to Food Guidelines.
 They are a practical tool to help implement the right to adequate food.
 The Right to Food Guidelines are not legally binding but draw upon international law and are a set of recommendations States have chosen on how to implement their obligations under Article 11 of the International Covenant on Economic, Social and Cultural Rights.
 Finally, the preamble to the 1945 Constitution of the United Nations Food and Agriculture Organization provides that:

 the Nations accepting this Constitution, being determined to promote the common welfare by furthering separate and collective action on their part for the purpose of: raising levels of nutrition and standards of living ... and thus ... ensuring humanity's freedom from hunger....

 Other documents

-In 1993, the International Food Security Treaty is developed in USA and Canada.
+In 1993, the International Food Security Treaty was developed in the US and Canada.

-In 1998, a Conference on Consensus Strategy on the Right To Food held in Santa Barbara, California, USA with anti-hunger experts from five continents.
+In 1998, a Conference on Consensus Strategy on the Right To Food was held in Santa Barbara, California, US with anti-hunger experts from five continents.

-In 2010, a group of national and international organisations create a proposal to replace the European Union Common Agricultural Policy, which is due for change in 2013.
+In 2010, a group of national and international organisations created a proposal to replace the European Union Common Agricultural Policy, which was due for change in 2013.
 The first article of The New Common Food and Agriculture Policy "considers food as a universal human right, not merely a commodity."